cmotek/charlieschnuckshouseofscares/README.md

 02/17/2022
 LOL I got the ENTER image that I had in my mind for this.
 Desktop version still isn't responsive but I'll probably have to come up with a design for that.
 But this is hilariously close to what I had in my head for this.
 Now onward to audio.

+02/24/2022
+Pixel art background is going to be difficult, difficult, difficult to do.
+And since I also plan on having the size of the website expand, I plan on scratching it and restarting anyways.
+Difficult, difficult.
+How will I get the look the I have in my head?